-A completed project, whether a retrofit project, New Construction project or a Major Renovation project, may receive PACE financing; provided, that it satisfies all applicable requirements and has achieved construction completion within 3 years prior to the date on which the PACE financing agreement between the Borrower and Lender is signed.
-For any PACE financing provided retroactively, the maximum term of the financing will be reduced to account for any of the improvements,' measures' or systems' useful life that elapsed between the time of construction completion and the date on which the PACE financing agreement between the Borrower and Lender is signed.
+A completed project, whether a retrofit project, New Construction project or a Major Renovation project, may receive PACE financing; provided, that it satisfies all applicable requirements and has achieved construction completion after the later of: May 19, 2019, or within 3 years prior to the date on which the PACE financing agreement between the Eligible Borrower and Lender is signed.
+For any PACE financing provided retroactively, the maximum term of the financing will be reduced to account for any of the improvements,' measures' or systems' useful life that elapsed between the time of construction completion and the date on which the PACE financing agreement between the Eligible Borrower and Lender is signed.